Omikhleia/JSBON/README.md

 JSBON is my naive approach on that matter, but it aims at being pretty *good* for the task it was made for.
 (There is a pun intended here.)

-THIS IS A PRELIMINARY VERSION - Things may certainly be further optimized and improved.

 **NOTE**: The library relies on the *DataStream* module (https://github.com/kig/DataStream.js) which is also included here for mere convenience - This might not necessarily be the latest version.

 ## Documentation